NATO Business Portal

 NATO is deepening its cyber defence engagement with industry to enhance the protection of the Alliance’s networks as part of an open, transparent and mutually beneficial partnership: the NATO Industry Cyber Partnership (NICP), an initiative endorsed at the 2014 NATO Summit in Wales.

 ACT leads continuous NATO Military Transformation in order to enhance effectiveness in current and future operations through the innovative development and delivery of training, education, capabilities, doctrine and concepts.
-For more information follow the links to contracting opportunities or the Framework For Collaborative Interaction (FFCI).
+For more information follow the link to contracting opportunities.

 Allied Command Operations is the Strategic Command responsible to plan and execute all NATO operations.
 ACO structure comprises a strategic level headquarters (SHAPE – Supreme Headquarters Allied Powers Europe), two Joint Force Commands, and Air, Land and Maritime Commands.